Bo Derek: Acting

-on condition that she dye her hair darker, which Collins accepted.
-During post-production in Munich, the film ran out of funding and was seized by a German film lab.
-It remained in a vault for several years until being sold to producer Kevin Casselman.
-Casselman's attempts to distribute the film globally prompted Derek and Collins to seek a restraining order against its release.
+on the condition that she dye her hair darker, and Collins accepted.
+Principal photography began in late 1973, continuing until the editing stage.
+During post-production in Munich, the film ran out of funding and was seized by a domestic film lab.
+It languished in a vault for several years until being sold to producer Kevin Casselman.
+Casselman attempted to distribute Once Upon a Love globally, prompting Derek and his lead to seek a restraining order against its release.
 They eventually dropped any legal action, deciding it was not worth their time and effort.
 The film was finally released in 1981 under the new title Fantasies, at which point it received negative reviews.

-During the course of these events, Collins became sexually involved with John Derek, who was 30 years her senior and still married to actress Linda Evans.
-Upon his divorce from Evans, Derek moved to Germany with Collins, where he would not face prosecution under California's statutory rape laws because Collins was under the age of consent.
+During the course of these events, Collins became sexually involved with John Derek, who was 30 years her senior and at the time still married to actress Linda Evans.
+Following his divorce from Evans, Derek moved to West Germany with Collins to evade prosecution for statutory rape, as her age was below the legal threshold in California.

 In 1976, at age 19, Collins married John Derek.
-From then on, she was known professionally as Bo Derek: an amalgam of her former stage name Bo Shane and married name Derek.
+From then on, she was known professionally as Bo Derek, an amalgam of her former stage name Bo Shane and her married name.

-In 1977, director Michael Anderson cast Derek in a small role in his horror film Orca: The Killer Whale, in which Derek's character has her leg bitten off by the title character.
+In 1977, director Michael Anderson cast Derek in a small role in his thriller film Orca: The Killer Whale, in which her character loses a leg to the titular whale.

 In 1979, Derek was selected over Melanie Griffith, Heather Thomas, Tanya Roberts, and several others for the role of Jenny Hanley in the romantic comedy film 10.
-Directed by Blake Edwards, the film starred Dudley Moore as a middle-aged man who finds Derek's character to be the ideal woman, i.e., a perfect 10.
-Derek's appearance in a dream sequence, running towards Moore in a tight-fitting, nude-colored one-piece swimsuit, launched her status as a mainstream sex symbol.
-Distinguished by Derek's cornrow hairstyle, the sequence has often been parodied.
+Directed by Blake Edwards, the film starred Dudley Moore as a middle-aged man who fixates on Hanley as his ideal woman.
+Derek's appearance in a dream sequence, running toward Moore in a tight-fitting, nude-colored one-piece swimsuit, launched her status as a mainstream sex symbol.
+The scene has been widely parodied in popular culture, with spoofs often focusing on her cornrow hairstyle or her slow-motion stride.
 10 was a critical and financial success.
 For her performance in the film, Derek received a Golden Globe Award nomination for New Star of the Year – Actress but ended up losing to Bette Midler for her performance in The Rose.

-After 10, Derek was cast in Richard Lang's A Change of Seasons (1980), a dramatic-comedy film that also featured Shirley MacLaine and Anthony Hopkins.
-Derek played a college student who has an affair with her older, married professor.
-A Change of Seasons was only a moderate box-office success, with critics reviewing it and Derek's performance unfavorably ("The only appealing performance is Miss MacLaine's").
+After 10, Derek was cast in Richard Lang's A Change of Seasons (1980), a comedy-drama film that featured Shirley MacLaine and Anthony Hopkins.
+She played a college student who has an affair with her older, married professor.
+The film was only a moderate box-office success, with critics reviewing it and Derek's performance unfavorably ("The only appealing performance is Miss MacLaine's").